 Share updates on your social networks

-Save yourself some time and use our social post feature to share information across Facebook, Instagram, and Twitter.
-Add images to catch people’s attention and include a link to a landing page, website, store, or anything else you want to promote.
+Save yourself time and with Mailchimp's social post feature to share information across Facebook, Instagram, and Twitter.
+Add images to catch people’s attention and include a link to a landing page, website, store, or anything you want to promote.

-We know this is a difficult time for everyone so here are some additional Mailchimp resources that can help you and your business.
+We know this is a difficult time for everyone so here are some additional Mailchimp resources that may help you and your business.

 We’ve put together some guidance on how to market your small business in this evolving environment.
 Learn how Mailchimp can help you navigate new consumer patterns.